slowjerm1/jermhub/README.md

 # jermhub
-My samples web project for beginners
+My samples of web projects for beginners